MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-basicgameserverhosting.md

 6. Install the game server dependencies.
 7. Install the game server itself.
 8. Configure the game server.
-9. Run the game server and double check that the ports are open
+9. Run the game server and double check that the ports are open.

 ### Set up a resource group